 Before you (or your agency) go ahead with creating an Adwords campaign you need to ask yourself ‘what are we hoping to gain from this?’

-It may sound like a simple question but without a legitimate reason such as awareness or online bookings there is little point of investing money.
-Lastly don’t assume PPC is a must have because someone in your marketing department has said so.
-Sit down with you marketing team or digital agency to list your businesses’ key performance indicators.
+It may sound like a simple question but without a legitimate reason such as awareness or online bookings, there is little point in investing money.
+Lastly, don’t assume PPC is a must-have because someone in your marketing department has said so.
+Sit down with your marketing team or digital agency to list your businesses’ key performance indicators.